 You can do a number of things on your own to reduce sweating and body odor.
 The following suggestions may help:

 - Bathe daily.
-Regular bathing, especially with an antibacterial detergent or soap, reduces the growth of bacteria on your skin.
+Regular bathing, especially with an antibacterial soap, reduces the growth of bacteria on your skin.

 - Choose clothing to suit your activity.
-For daily wear, choose natural fabrics, such as cotton, wool and silk, which allow your skin to breathe.
-For exercise wear, you might prefer manmade fabrics developed to wick moisture away from your skin.
+For daily wear, choose natural fabrics, such as cotton, wool and silk.
+These allow your skin to breathe.
+For exercise wear, you might prefer synthetic fabrics developed to wick moisture away from your skin.

 - Change your diet.
 Caffeinated beverages and spicy or strong-smelling foods may make you sweat more or have stronger body odor than usual.
 Eliminating these foods may help.

 - Goldsmith LA, et al., eds.
 Biology of eccrine and apocrine glands.
 In: Fitzpatrick's Dermatology in General Medicine.
 8th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed July 6, 2016.